HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   <figcaption>{{ figure_link(caption="Year over year comparison of the usage of preload hints per page at the 90th percentile.", sheets_gid="1107832831", sql_file="resource-hints-prefetch-preload-percentage.sql") }}</figcaption>
 </figure>

+{# TODO why the 90th percentile?
+Would normally advise to look at the median #}

 <figure>
   <table>
     <thead>